Ved235/Ved235/README.md

-Hi, I am Vedant.
+## Hi, I am Vedant.

----
-## 🚀 About Me
+## About Me
 I am a enthusiastic student committed to learning, developing skills in full-stack-development and database/storage solutions.
-Self-directed and energetic with superior performance in both autonomous or collaborative environments working independently and collaborating with others on group projects.I am a instructor of my school's CS72 Club and director at our school's tech symposium SHISTECH.
+Self-directed and energetic with superior performance in both autonomous or collaborative environments working independently and collaborating with others on group projects.
+I am a instructor of my school's CS72 Club and director at our school's tech symposium SHISTECH.
+Part of BlitzHack CTF team.
----

 ## 🛠 Skills